Here are some tips to reduce the possibility of theft in your office:

 - Secure all office doors, windows, desks, and file cabinets each night.

-- Retain inventory records of all office equipment, including serial numbers, Penn State numbers, values, and dates of purchase.
+- Retain inventory records of all office equipment, including serial numbers, Penn State numbers, values, and purchase dates.

 - Security surveys can be conducted by UPPS upon request.